Ruta de navegación

 report SRA 2020 / Mauricio Cardarelli [PDF version].

-The 25th anniversary of the biggest terrorist attack in Latin America - the attack on the association Mutual Israelita Argentina (AMIA) on 18 July 1994 - prompted several countries in the region to announce their intention purpose to declare the Lebanese Shiite organisation Hezbollah a terrorist organisation group .
-Hezbollah is blamed for the AMIA bombing in Buenos Aires, which killed 85 people, as well as the bombing of the Israeli Embassy in the Argentine capital two years earlier, which killed another 22 people.
+MAY 2020-The 25th anniversary of the biggest terrorist attack in Latin America - the attack against the association Mutual Israelita Argentina (AMIA) on July 18, 1994 - was the occasion for several countries in the region to announce their purpose intention to declare the Lebanese Shiite organization Hezbollah a terrorist organization group .
+Hezbollah is blamed for the bombing of the AMIA in Buenos Aires, which killed 85 people, as well as the bombing of the Israeli Embassy in the Argentine capital two years earlier, which killed another 22 people.

 The year 2019, then, marked an important leap in the confrontation of Hezbollah in the Western Hemisphere, since previously no Latin American nation had declared this organisation to be a terrorist organisation, which the United States, the European Union and other countries have identified as such.
 In fact, Latin American codes of law, beyond the guerrilla phenomenon itself, have barely taken external terrorism into account, as these are states that have not suffered as much as other parts of the planet from the rise of international terrorism, especially so far this century and above all from the hand of Islamist radicalism.